-- □ Adaptable floor plans for people with special needs - □ 36" doorways inside the home, just like the exterior doorway, for wheelchairs up to 32" in width - □ Low thresholds, with a maximum of a quarter inch height - □ Short and wide hallways, also allowing for wheelchairs and/or strollers - □ Lowered windows, or taller windows with a lower sill height, with easyto-operate hardware that can be opened for cross-ventilation and fresh air - □ Energy-efficient windows with low-E glass. - LED light bulbs, check that the bulbs used for fixtures have the proper rating, are of the highest allowed wattage, and do not produce an excessive amount of glare - Rocker-style light switches, as they are easier to use than traditional toggle light switches.
-Place them by each entrance to halls and rooms, no higher than 48" from the floor. - Smoke and carbon monoxide detectors on each floor, ensuring they can be heard in all bedrooms - Telephones in multiple rooms, including the bedroom and bathroom - Touch-control lamps and devices, that automatically turn on and off at set times - □ Hidden electrical cords not only look better, but also prevent tripping! - □ Wireless remote-controlled window shades - □ Bluetooth speakers in all rooms.
-Alexa from Amazon is a great option. - □ Generator in case of loss of electricity - □ Greater energy HVAC system
+- □ 36" doorways throughout your home, just like the exterior doorway, for wheelchairs up to 32" in width - Low thresholds, with a maximum of a quarter inch in height - □ Short and wide hallways, also allows for wheelchairs and/or strollers - □ Lower windows, or taller windows with a lower sill height, with easy-tooperate hardware that can be opened for cross-ventilation and fresh air - □ Energy-efficient windows with low-E glass. - LED light bulbs, check that the bulbs used for fixtures have the proper rating, are of the highest allowed wattage, and do not produce an excessive amount of glare (buy "soft light") - Rocker-style light switches, as they are easier to use than traditional toggle light switches.
+Place them by each entrance to halls and rooms, no higher than 48" from the floor. - Smoke and carbon monoxide detectors on each floor, ensuring they can be heard in all bedrooms - Touch-control lamps and devices, that automatically turn on and off at set times - □ Hidden electrical cords not only look better, but also prevent tripping! - Wireless remote-controlled window shades - Bluetooth speakers in all rooms.
+Alexa from Amazon is a great option. - Generator in case of loss of electricity - □ Greater energy HVAC system